mvolkmann/blog/src/swift-ui.md

 - Clicking a View in the Preview selects it rather than triggering tap events.
-  The corresponding code is highlighted and the Navigator changes to show the properties of the selected View.
+  The corresponding code is highlighted and the Inspector changes to show the properties of the selected View.
 - Double-clicking a View in the Preview is similar, but moves focus to the code so it can be edited.
-- Clicking a View in the code selects the corresponding View in the Preview and also populates the Navigator.
+- Clicking a View in the code selects the corresponding View in the Preview and also populates the Inspector.
-- Changes made in the Navigator update the Preview and the code, but they do not take effect until focus is moved out of the modified Navigator field.
+- Changes made in the Inspector update the Preview and the code, but they do not take effect until focus is moved out of the modified Navigator field.